megaimamb/contact-form-7-multi-step-module/readme.txt

 1. Create a contact form 7 form as you normally would.

 1. Add a hidden tag named "step" with the value being the current step dash ("-") total steps.
-If you have a 5-step form and you are creating the first step, the hidden field would look like:
+If you have a 5-step form and you are creating the first step, the hidden field would look like: `[hidden step "1-5"]` the last step, would look like: `[hidden step "5-5"]`
-[hidden step "1-5"]
-the last step, would look like:
-[hidden step "5-5"]

 1. In the "Additional Settings" textarea at the bottom of the form editing page, add in the location of the next form.
-If the next form is located on My2ndPage on example.com you would add the following to the "Additional Settings" textarea:
+If the next form is located on My2ndPage on example.com you would add the following to "Additional Settings"  `on_sent_ok: "location.replace('http://example.com/My2ndPage/');"`
-on_sent_ok: "location.replace('http://example.com/My2ndPage/');"

 1. Repeat steps 1 - 3.
 On the form that will actually send a email, do not do step 3 unless you want the form to redirect the user to another page.

-In a contact form, to retrieve fields from previous forms you can use something like [form your-email] where "your-email" is the name of the field from the previous form.
+In a contact form, to retrieve fields from previous forms you can use something like `[form your-email]` where "your-email" is the name of the field from the previous form.
 This would be useful on the last step where it is confirming all the info from previous forms.

 In a contact form you users may want to go back to a previous step to change some info they entered.
-To allow the user to go back, add the [back "Previous Step"] button to the form.
+To allow the user to go back, add the `[back "Previous Step"]` button to the form.

 **Additional Info**
 The hidden field is taken directly from the "Contact Form 7 Modules".
 If you have that installed, the Multi-Step plugin will use that.